kirstin-rhys/free-applicative/README.md

       (V x) ⊛ f = x <$> f
       (N g) ⊛ f = N $ (flip ($) <$> f ⊛) <$> g

-For me at least, the proof of `(N g) ⊛ f` not something I might easily figure out or stumble upon.
+For me at least, the proof of `(N g) ⊛ f` is not something I might easily figure out or stumble upon.